 If you have someone in your family that struggles with bipolar disorder, then you are 10 times more likely to have the disorder yourself.
 In fact, the closer the family member, the more likely you are to develop bipolar disorder.
 Of course, having a family member with bipolar disorder doesn’t inherently mean you will also struggle with the disorder.
 It simply increases the odds of development.

 When answering is bipolar disorder hereditary, it’s important to know that bipolar disorder is made up of two main symptom categories.
 People who experience the depressive phase of bipolar disorder might feel sad, lonely, depressed, lethargic, or suicidal.
 However, feeling manic is the opposite, and individuals report feeling energized, impulsive, and hyper.
 Both types of symptoms can be problematic, and both deserve bipolar disorder treatment right away.

 Seeking Treatment for Bipolar Disorder at Rose Hill Center

 Mental health treatment is key for anyone struggling with bipolar disorder.
-At Rose Hill Center, clients can get support, treatment and a plan for lifetime mental health.
-Comprehensive mental health programs are readily available.
-For example, programs and amenities for clients include all of the following options:
+At Rose Hill Center, clients can get support, treatment, and a plan for lifetime mental health.
+Comprehensive mental health services are readily available.
+For example, services and amenities for clients include all of the following options:

 - Depression treatment

-Is bipolar disorder hereditary?
-For most clients, the answer is yes.
-At Rose Hill Center in Holly, Michigan, anyone with bipolar disorder can get therapy and treatment.
-Call 866-367-0220 to get the support necessary for a healthier, happier, and more fulfilling life.
+Contact Rose Hill Center today at 866.367.0220 to get the support necessary for a healthier, happier, and more fulfilling life.